Deposit protection What conditions must be met to qualify for it? What deposits are protected?

-In Québec, the Deposit Institutions and Deposit Protection Act ensures that you won’t lose your money if your financial institution ever goes bankrupt.
+In Québec, the deposits made with various financial institutions are protected by the AMF and the Canada Deposit Insurance Corporation (CDIC) This link will open in a new window, which means you won’t lose your money if your financial institution ever goes bankrupt.

 What is it?

-Your deposits are protected up to a maximum of $100,000 per authorized deposit institution, including principal and accrued interest.
+Your deposits are protected up to a maximum of $100,000 per category of deposit, per authorized deposit institution, including principal and accrued interest.

 Deposits that are protected